Nottingham Hellfire Harlots Roller Derby

 Nottingham Hellfire Harlots Roller Derby was a flat track roller derby league based in Nottingham, England.
 Founded in April 2010, the league had two travel teams who played against teams from other leagues.
 It was a member of the United Kingdom Roller Derby Association (UKRDA) and the Women's Flat Track Derby Association (WFTDA).
-The league announced their disbanding on the 3rd of August, 2023, citing the difficulties with continuing to run a grassroots sports team.
+The league announced their disbanding on 3 August 2023, citing the difficulties with continuing to run a grassroots sports team.